JuliaML/MLDataUtils.jl/docs/accesspattern/container.rst

 ``getobs(data, idx, [obsdim])``          Returns the observation(s) from ``data`` indexed by ``idx``
 =======================================  ===================================================================

-Aside from the required interface there are a number of optional methods that can be implemented.
-The main reason to provide these methods as well is that they can offer a significant boost in performance.
+Aside from the required interface, there are a number of optional methods that can be implemented.
+The main motivation to provide these methods as well, is that they can allow for a significant boost in performance.

 =======================================  ===================================================================
 Optional methods                         Brief description
 =======================================  ===================================================================
-``getobs(data)``                         Returns all observations contained ``data`` in native form ``getobs!(buf, data, [idx], [obsdim])``  Inplace version of ``getobs(data, idx, obsdim)`` using ``buf`` ``datasubset(data, idx, obsdim)``        Returns an object representing a lazy subset of ``data`` at ``idx`` ``gettargets(data, idx, [obsdim])``      Returns the target(s) for the observation(s) in ``data`` at ``idx``
+``getobs(data)``                         Returns all observations contained ``data`` in native form ``getobs!(buf, data, [idx], [obsdim])``  Inplace version of ``getobs(data, idx, obsdim)`` using ``buf`` ``gettargets(data, idx, [obsdim])``      Returns the target(s) for the observation(s) in ``data`` at ``idx`` ``datasubset(data, idx, obsdim)``        Returns an object representing a lazy subset of ``data`` at ``idx``
 =======================================  ===================================================================

+Out of the box, this package implements the full data container interface for all subtypes of ``AbstractArray``.
+Furthermore, ``Tuples`` can be used to link multiple data containers together, and thus are considered quasi data container.
+They are accepted everywhere data containers are expected, but they do have very special semantics in the context of this package.
+For more information about how ``Tuples`` are interpreted, take a look at :ref:`tuples`.

 Number of Observations
 ------------------------

+Every data container must be able to report how many observations it contains and can provide.
+To that end it must implement the function :func:`nobs`.
+For some data containers the meaning of "observations" can be ambiguous and depend on a user convention.
+For such cases it is possible to specify and additional argument, that denotes the observation dimension.

 .. function:: nobs(data, [obsdim]) -> Int